 What is scoliosis?

-Scoliosis is a spine condition that describes an abnormal side-to-side (lateral) curvature of the spine that presents as an S- or C-shape.
+Scoliosis is a spine condition that describes an abnormal side-to-side, or lateral, curvature of the spine that presents as an S- or C-shape.
 There are several types of scoliosis, though the two most common types are idiopathic scoliosis and degenerative scoliosis.
 Idiopathic scoliosis is commonly found in young children and does not have a clear cause, though some researchers believe that genetics play a large part in the development of this condition.
-Degenerative scoliosis is commonly found in older adults over the age of 65 and is caused by the natural deterioration of the facet joints in the spine.
+Degenerative scoliosis is commonly found in older adults over the age of 65 and is caused by the natural deterioration of the facet joints and other anatomy in the spine.

 If you have been diagnosed with scoliosis, it is important for you to research the condition and the treatment options available for each type of scoliosis.
-If you have any questions, we encourage you to reach out to our Care Team for more information and for guidance on the best treatment option to fit your needs.
+If you have any questions, we encourage you to reach out to a member of our team for more information and for guidance on the best treatment option to fit your needs.

 Types of scoliosis

 Many cases of adult scoliosis can be effectively treated through conservative therapies, such as back braces and physical therapy.
-These methods of treatment aim to realign the spine and strengthen the muscles surrounding the spine to hold the spine in alignment.
+These methods of treatment aim to realign the spine and strengthen surrounding muscles to hold the spine in alignment.
 In some cases, conservative therapy is not effective in treating scoliosis and a patient is recommended to undergo spinal surgery.

 At Laser Spine Institute, we offer a safer and effective alternative to traditional open back surgery.^ Our minimally invasive stabilization and minimally invasive decompression surgery can treat symptoms related to scoliosis with a streamlined outpatient experience that offers many advantages to our patients.